 - cystic fibrosis

-- inflammatory bowl
+- inflammatory bowel

 - treatment with long-term immune suppressants (for transplantation)